oracle/terraform-provider-oci/website/docs/r/database_cloud_vm_cluster.html.markdown

 * `is_local_backup_enabled` - (Optional) If true, database backup on local Exadata storage is configured for the cloud VM cluster.
 If false, database backup on local Exadata storage is not available in the cloud VM cluster.
 * `is_sparse_diskgroup_enabled` - (Optional) If true, the sparse disk group is configured for the cloud VM cluster.
 If false, the sparse disk group is not created.
 * `license_model` - (Optional) (Updatable) The Oracle license model that applies to the cloud VM cluster.
 The default is BRING_YOUR_OWN_LICENSE.
-* `nsg_ids` - (Optional) (Updatable) A list of the [OCIDs](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the network security groups (NSGs) that this resource belongs to.
-Setting this to an empty array after the list is created removes the resource from all NSGs.
+* `nsg_ids` - (Optional) (Updatable) The list of [OCIDs](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) for the network security groups (NSGs) to which this resource belongs.
+Setting this to an empty list removes all resources from all NSGs.
 For more information about NSGs, see [Security Rules](https://docs.cloud.oracle.com/iaas/Content/Network/Concepts/securityrules.htm). **NsgIds restrictions:**
-	* Autonomous Databases with private access require at least 1 Network Security Group (NSG).
-The nsgIds array cannot be empty.
+	* A network security group (NSG) is optional for Autonomous Databases with private access.
+The nsgIds list can be empty.
 * `ocpu_count` - (Optional) (Updatable) The number of OCPU cores to enable for a cloud VM cluster.
 Only 1 decimal place is allowed for the fractional part.
 * `scan_listener_port_tcp` - (Optional) The TCP Single Client Access Name (SCAN) port.
 The default port is 1521.
 * `scan_listener_port_tcp_ssl` - (Optional) The TCPS Single Client Access Name (SCAN) port.
 The default port is 2484.